mehtab39/avoma-fe-assignment/README.md

 ## Design Decisions

-- **Vite**:Vite provides a fast development experience with its efficient bundling.
+- **Vite**: Vite provides a fast development experience with its efficient bundling.
 - **React Router DOM**: Used for handling routing and navigation within the application.
 - **TailwindCSS**: Used for styling.
 Tailwind allows rapid and consistent design.
 - **React Query**: For data fetching and caching to manage server state efficiently.